andrewchungxam/AzureADB2CExplanation/README.md

 MSAL is a developer library that helps you to obtain tokens from MSA, Azure AD or Azure B2C for accessing protected resources – such as your own API, Microsoft's API (such as the Microsoft Graph) and any other 3rd party choosing to protect their API with Microsoft identity.
 In OAuth2.0, transfer of Auth and Refresh tokens are core to how authenticated uses are permitted access to resources.
 Safely handling these tokens is hard, and by using the MSAL, you don’t have to code it yourself.  <br />

 Running the sample:  <br />
-The instructions are not the most clear on this point - but actually, the sample comes connected with a working Azure AD B2C.
-There are some minor steps/installations that you’ll need to do before you can get the sample running. <br />
+The instructions are not the most clear on this point - but actually, the sample comes connected with a working Azure AD B2C instance already configured.
+You can't change any of the values, but you can run the sample and use it to login etc. There are some minor steps/installations that you’ll need to do before you can get the sample running. <br />

 Note - I’m running my sample from a Mac + Visual Studio for Mac.
-I’ll assume you have access to a Mac in some of your work as we are dealing with Swift/iOS in this sample.  <br />
+I’ll assume you have access to a Mac as we are dealing with Swift/iOS in this sample.  <br />

 In the sample, there are some installation instructions [here]( https://github.com/Azure-Samples/active-directory-b2c-ios-swift-native-msal/blob/master/README.md#if-youre-building-for-ios-tvos-or-watchos).

-Firstly, I ran there first command:  <br />
+Firstly, I ran the first command:  <br />
 brew install carthage  (it may update brew, and often you’ll have carthage already installed and so you’ll instead be asked to update carthage).

 If you see the complaints - simply upgrade it: <br />